nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 Rather than putting our AJAX calls (or any code) into callback after callback, we can queue up what's called a _promise_.
 A promise [is an object that represents the eventual completion or failure of an asynchronous event](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 You can think of a JavaScript promise like a regular, real-life promise.
-If your best friend promises to get you a birthday gift, you can reasonably expect to receive that present on your birthday: ✨🎁✨ .
+If your best friend promises to make you special a birthday gift, you can reasonably expect to receive that present on your birthday: ✨🎁✨ .
 It's not your birthday **yet** so they haven't made you a gift **right now**, but by the end of the day on your birthday, you will know if they've done what they promised.

 A _fulfilled_ promise is one where your best friend gives you a gift (or you receive the data you expect from your API).
 A _rejected_ promise is one where your best friend wasn't able to get you a gift (or you don't receive any data from your API).